2023 Austin FC season: Pre-season

 Immediately following the 2022 season, Austin FC started their preparation for the 2023 MLS Season.
 On November 7, 2022, Austin FC announced multiple roster decision influencing the 2023 season.
 Jared Stroud was traded to St. Louis City SC, Hector Jiménez's contract is being allowed to expire, Washington Corozo's transfer option was not exercised, and options were declined on Danny Hoesen, Felipe Martins, Freddy Kleemann, Andrew Tarbell, and Will Pulisic.

 Austin FC continued shaping their 2023 team during the 2022 MLS Re-Entry Draft, when they traded with DC United for the first selection in that draft for $50,000 general allocation money.
 With the first selection Austin FC chose midfielder Sofiane Djeffal from DC United.
 On the same day, Austin FC announced that they selected Forward Alfonso Ocampo-Chavez from the End-of-Year Waiver list from the Seattle Sounders FC, where he had spent time with the MLS Next Pro club Tacoma Defiance.
 On November 29, 2022, Austin FC and Ocampo-Chavez came to terms on a one-year guarantee through the 2023 season, with a two-year team option through 2025.

-In December Austin FC continued to work on their 2023 roster announcing on December 8, 2022, they had resigned Hector Jiménez and announced on December 12, 2022, that hey had acquired Gyasi Zardes through free agency.
+In December Austin FC continued to work on their 2023 roster announcing on December 8, 2022, they had resigned Hector Jiménez and announced on December 12, 2022, that they had acquired Gyasi Zardes through free agency.
 The 2023 MLS SuperDraft was held on December 21, 2022, and Austin FC picked up CJ Fodrey (GA) and Valentin Noël in the first round, Jackson Walti in the second round, and Salvatore Mazzaferro in the third round.